fishing in maine with a guide

 Don sort of agreed with my small fish fishing theories (likely just to shut me up), though he did challenge my comment about how I had ‘mastered’ small fish fishing.
 “I think the word ‘mastered’ may be a bit much,” he laughed.

-Another small reason to hire a Maine Guide, they don’t allow you to get too big of head, they bring you back down to reality.
+Another small reason to hire a Maine Guide is that they don’t allow you to get too big of a head; they bring you back down to reality.
 And they offer a lot of laughs in the process.

 Guides Help in Emergencies – Big and Small